Analytics-at-Sauder/Analytics-at-Sauder.github.io/p08_sales_forecast_part_2.md

 </div>

-We can see that the mean of our residuals is smaller than 0, and our predictions were frequently underestimation of the observed data.
-The distribution of the residuals is skewed by some extremely negative forecasting errors (underestimation) as well.
-The plots above also show that the variance of our residuals is *not* constant overtime&mdash;it decreases from the beginning to the end of the year.
-Luckily, there is not much significant auto correlation in the residuals.
-In short, our forecast is very biased, but there is not really much more information or pattern that is not captured in our model.
+We can see that the mean of our residuals is smaller than 0, and our predictions were frequently underestimating the observed data.
+The distribution of the residuals is also skewed by some extremely negative forecasting errors (underestimation).
+At the same time, the plots above show that the variance of our residuals is *not* constant over time; it decreases from the beginning to the end of the year.
+Luckily, there is not much significant autocorrelation in the residuals.

+In short, our forecast is very biased, but our model is effectively capturing most of the information and patterns.
 However, this is not to say that we cannot find a better model (*or more importantly, collect more data*).
-In our case, we make use of the Prophet package as it is compatible with weekly data; there are perhaps other parameters that we can fine tune, or potentially other models that should be fitted to our data, before we make the final decision on which model to use.
-For the sake of simplicity, we will go ahead with this model and forecast future sales.
+In our case, we employ Prophet because it is compatible with weekly data.
+Perhaps there are other parameters that we can fine-tune, or even other models that should be fitted to our data, before we make the final decision on which model to use.
+Again, for the sake of simplicity, we will go ahead and forecast future sales with this current model.

 ## Forecasting

 ---

-Now that we have an understanding of the prediction errors of our model, we can move on to build a full model using all the existing data.
-Please be careful not to test the model with data that are used to create the model.
+Now that we have an understanding of the prediction errors in our model, we can move on to build a full model using all the existing data.
+However, please be careful not to test the model with the data that are used to create the model itself.

 ```python